Russia faces sanctions as Putin orders troops into Ukraine

 The US and its allies have warned a full invasion of the former Soviet state would trigger devastating economic consequences for Russia, but had earlier refrained from calling the troop movements as such.

-The harshest move came on Tuesday from Germany, which announced it was suspending the controversial Nord Stream 2 gas pipeline project to transport Russian gas into Germany without passing through Ukraine.
+The harshest move came yesterday from Germany, which announced it was suspending the controversial Nord Stream 2 gas pipeline project to transport Russian gas into Germany without passing through Ukraine.

 European Union officials said the bloc was drafting sanctions against Russia which would blacklist officials, ban trading in Russian state bonds and target trade with separatist entities, while Britain slapped sanctions on five Russian banks and three oligarchs.